‘SNL’: Melissa McCarthy Hilariously Impersonates White House’s Sean Spicer

 The perfect woman for the job.
-Melissa McCarthy hilariously nailed her impression of White House press secretary Sean Spicer on Saturday Night Live on Saturday, February 4, channeling the suit-wearing official to a T.
+Melissa McCarthy hilariously nailed her impression of White House press secretary Sean Spicer on Saturday Night Live on Saturday, February 4, channeling the suit-wearing official to a tee.

-McCarthy, 46, looked nearly unrecognizable in an ill-fitting grey suit, lightly combed-over hair and angry expression as she stood behind a podium in one of the night’s best skits.
+McCarthy, 46, looked nearly unrecognizable in an ill-fitting gray suit, lightly combed-over hair and angry expression as she stood behind a podium in one of the night’s best skits.

 “Settle down, settle down, settle down!”
 McCarthy-as-Spicer yelled.
 “Before we begin, I know that myself and the press have gotten off to a rocky start. … When I say rocky, I mean in the sense of Rocky the movie because I came out here to punch you in the face, and also I don’t talk so good.”